dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/intro.md

 Some things to be aware of when you are writing asynchronous code that uses the Entity Framework:

 * Only statements that cause queries or commands to be sent to the database are executed asynchronously.
 That includes, for example, `ToListAsync`, `SingleOrDefaultAsync`, and `SaveChangesAsync`.
-It does not include, for example, statements that just change an `IQueryable`, such as `var students = *context.Students.Where(s => s.LastName = "Davolio")`.
+It does not include, for example, statements that just change an `IQueryable`, such as `var students = context.Students.Where(s => s.LastName == "Davolio")`.

 * An EF context is not thread safe: don't try to do multiple operations in parallel.
 When you call any async EF method, always use the `await` keyword.